peterhinch/micropython-async/v3/README.md

 and incremental encoders.

 [Interrupts](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/INTERRUPTS.md)
-is a guide to interfacing interrupts to `uasyncio`.
+is a guide to interfacing interrupts to `asyncio`.

 [Event-based programming](./docs/EVENTS.md) is a guide to a way of writing applications and device drivers which largely does away with callbacks.
-The doc assumes some knowledge of `uasyncio`.
+The doc assumes some knowledge of `asyncio`.

 [Threading](./docs/THREADING.md) is a guide to the use of multi-threaded and multi-core programming.
-Code is offered to enable a `uasyncio` application to deal with blocking functions.
+Code is offered to enable a `asyncio` application to deal with blocking functions.

 ## 1.2 Debugging tools